United States Regiments & Batteries > Pennsylvania > 13th Pennsylvania Reserves

 Battle of South Mountain

-The reunited regiment brought less than 300 men to the battle.
+The reunited regiment was commanded by Colonel Hugh McNeil.
+It brought less than 300 men to the battle.
 Captain Edward Irvin of Company K was wounded in the head when he led the regiment in a successful charge up the steep ridge.
 The position was taken at the cost of some 60 men.
 Captain Edward A. Irvin of Company K would be promoted to lieutenant colonel for his bravery.

 September 16-17